Shadow Puppetry: Hand Made Motion Picture (6th-8th)

 Instructor: Roberto Rossi is a long-time collaborator of the Bread and Puppet Theater, and is a co-artistsic director of Great Small Works, an Obie-winning puppet theater based in Brooklyn.
 Over the last 25 years, he has designed, performed in, and directed puppet shows with these companies that have toured North and South America as well as Europe.

-login to register
+login or register